dfperiod3/dfperiod3.github.io/README.md

 When you're ready, click 'Optimize'.
 Most of the time this will take less than a few seconds.
 However, in some cases it can take several minutes and your browser may complain about the script being unresponsive.
 Give it some time.

 Once it finds the optimal packs, they will be listed in a third pane across the bottom.
+There will be a link to the item manifest, where you can see all the items that make up the optimal pledge.
+Within the item manifest, there is also a toggle link that allows you to only show those items which were NOT requested.
+These are all the "spillover" items / extras / leftovers that were part of the optimal packs, but not actually required to fulfill your desired items.

 ### Interpreting "% Lost if Omitted" and "Desired items lost if omitted"
 Consider a desired item list consisting of the full contents of a majestic waterfalls pack, plus 1 extra cascading waterfall (for a total of 2),